ASL University ►

 DOOR:

-The right hand pivots open and then closes.
-The left hand stays stationary.
+The dominant hand pivots open and then closes.
+The non-dominant hand stays stationary.
 This sign can also mean, depending on the rest of your sentence, "closet" or "cupboard."